MagicznaFlet/MagicznaFlet/README.md

 ### Hi there 👋

 Passionate about website, microservices, concurrency and end everything related to programming. \
-Interested with React,NodeJs,Rust,Go and concurrent systems.
+Interested in React,NodeJs,Rust,Go and concurrent systems.

 Contact me at: filip.urzon2003@gmail.com